oshai/kotlin-logging/README.md

 ## Download

 **Important note:** kotlin-logging depends on slf4j-api.
 In runtime, it is also required to depend on a logging implementation.
-More details [how-to-configure-slf4j](http://saltnlight5.blogspot.co.il/2013/08/how-to-configure-slf4j-with-different.html).
+More details in [how-to-configure-slf4j](http://saltnlight5.blogspot.co.il/2013/08/how-to-configure-slf4j-with-different.html).
 And an excelent detailed explanation in [a-guide-to-logging-in-java](https://www.marcobehler.com/guides/a-guide-to-logging-in-java).

 ### Maven
 ```xml